 D: Demonstrate knowledge and application of public health and preventative care practices

 E: Demonstrate knowledge of national and global health care disparities and practices to reduce these disparities

 PROGRAM OUTCOMES 6A-6E: SYSTEMS BASED PRACTICE

-Benchmark: 80% or higher score on end-of-program summative examination questions pertaining to system-based practice by 80% or greater number of cohort students.
+Benchmark: 80% or higher score/satisfactory performance level on end-of-program *summative examination questions pertaining to system-based practice by 80% or greater number of cohort students.

-Outcome: Data collected from end-of-program summative examination questions pertaining to system-based practice evidence that 90% of the Class of 2019, *77% of the Class of 2020, and *33% of the Class of 2021 scored greater or equal to 80% on the end-of-program summative examination;
+Outcome: Data collected from end-of-program summative examination questions pertaining to system-based practice evidence that 90% of the Class of 2019, **77% of the Class of 2020, **33% of the Class of 2021 scored greater or equal to 80% on the end-of-program summative examination

-*While these scores are lower than expected by the program, the Class of 2020 improved scores on these same topics on the PANCE to 84% with 8 students scoring 100%.
-The Class of 2021 improved scores on the same topics on the PANCE to 41% with one student scoring 100%.
+**While these scores are lower than expected by the program, the Class of 2020 improved scores on these same topics on the PANCE to 84% and the Class of 2021 improved scores on the same topics on the PANCE to 75%.